-This is Dudley Observatory’s Skywatch Line for Friday, July 27 through Sunday, July 29, written by Sam Salem.
+This is the Dudley Observatory’s Skywatch Line for Monday and Tuesday July 18th and 19th, written by Joe Slomka.

 Monday’s Sun sets at 8:30 PM; night falls at 10:35.
 Dawn breaks at 3:28 AM and ends with the Sun rising at 5:34.

 Cetus, the Whale, houses the Moon on both nights.
 Monday’s 21-day-old Moon rises in the East at 11:45 PM, appears 31 arc-minutes in size, 66% illuminated and sets at 12:23 PM, Tuesday.
 Tuesday’s Moon does not rise, but the Moon does rise at 12:06 AM on Wednesday’s Last Quarter, 31 arc-minutes and 63% lit.